Counseling Creators Conference

 • What to Expect

-Participants will have the chance to represent influencers, brands, artists, fashion companies and other creators in the third annual Counseling Creators: Influencers, Artists and Trendsetters Negotiation Competition.
+Participants will have the chance to represent influencers, brands, artists, fashion companies and other creators in the fourth annual Counseling Creators: Influencers, Artists and Trendsetters Negotiation Competition.

-• Register a team of up to 4 law students (can include business school students).
+• Register a team of up to 4 law students (can include up to two (2) business school students).

 • Individual registrants will be placed on a team.